What is pericardial effusion?

 Pericardial effusion, sometimes referred to as "fluid around the heart," is the abnormal build-up of excess fluid that develops between the pericardium, the lining of the heart, and the heart itself.

 What causes pericardial effusion?

 Pericardial effusion, and the possible inflammation of the pericardium resulting from it (called pericarditis), can have many possible causes, including:

 - Infection such as viral, bacterial or tuberculous

-- Inflammatory disorders, such as lupus
+- Inflammatory disorders, such as lupus and rheumatoid arthritis

 - Cancer that has spread (metastasized) to the pericardium

 - Kidney failure with excessive blood levels of nitrogen

 Since pericardial effusions are a result of many different diseases or conditions, anyone who develops one of the many conditions that can produce an effusion may be affected.
 Pericardial effusions can be acute (comes on quickly) or chronic (lasting more than 3 months).